AndroDevcd/Sharp/README.md

             color = Color.SPACE_GREY,
             modelYear = 2020,
             licensePlate = "ZSY 7CH9"
-            // wheels = default // wheels is already set to default value of 4 so we dont need this statement }; // no need for constructor in Vehicle or Truck as we create this object inline and assign the values
+            // wheels = 4 // wheels is already set to default value of 4 so we dont need this statement }; // Object Truck is created inline and assigned the values instead of calling a constructor

         /**
         * The above code translates to